Amazon River dolphins, popularly called ‘botos,’ are freshwater dolphins living in the rainforest rivers of South America

 Where do botos live?

 Despite the understandable connection people often make with dolphins and the open ocean, botos only live in freshwater – often thousands of miles from the sea..
-Living in huge rivers, small tributaries, lakes, flooded forests and submerged grasslands, botos can be found in six countries: Bolivia, Brazil, Colombia, Ecuador, Peru and Venezuela.
+Living in huge rivers, small tributaries, lakes, flooded forests and submerged grasslands, botos can be found in seven countries: Bolivia, Brazil, Colombia, Ecuador, Guyana, Peru and Venezuela.
 These include resident populations throughout the Amazon and Orinoco river systems, as well as in the Araguaia River in Brazil.

 Botos in Amazonian culture